 The gold standard is of course the most labor-intensive—a good old-fashioned Italian meatballs-in-sauce pasta dinner.
 This requires rolling the meatballs and browning them on the stovetop, then simmering them in tomato sauce.
 Don’t want to take on the whole meatballs-in-sauce project from scratch?
 Chances are you need to get meals on the table quick(Opens in a new window).
 The good news is that there's a whole meatball continuum that starts with slow-cooking Sunday supper and ends with dinner-on-the-fly(Opens in a new window).

 Those looking to reduce stovetop messes can brown their meatballs in a hot oven rather than frying them; and then there’s the option to just simmer meatballs in sauce without pre-cooking at all.
 The flavor is subtler, the consistency softer, and it’s a great option on a hectic Tuesday night.

 Lots of recipes, including the Italian meatball recipe, call for breadcrumbs and egg to bind everything together, but you don’t need to go that route.
-The simplest meatballs can be as straightforward as dropping dollops of ground meat into sauce or soup to simmer until cooked—we’re talking mere minutes.
+The simplest meatballs, like the recipe above, can be as straightforward as dropping dollops of ground meat into sauce or soup to simmer until cooked—we're talking mere minutes.

 Not inspired yet?
 Let's talk specifics.
 Grate(Opens in a new window) a little onion into pork meatballs, then bake until they’re just cooked through; brush with teriyaki sauce and broil two minutes to glaze.
 Serve over rice.

 Or you can mix pressed garlic(Opens in a new window) and grated fresh ginger into chicken meatballs and drop them into simmering chicken broth with strips of wonton wrappers for a sort of deconstructed wonton soup.